-(IR Society) is a membership organisation, run by IR professionals for IR professionals, that exists to promote best practice in investor relations and to support the professional development of our members.
+The IR Society s a membership organisation, run by IR professionals for IR professionals, that exists to promote best practice in investor relations and to support the professional development of our members.

-We have more than 850 members, including listed companies of all sizes, advisers and service providers; membership is open to anyone working in IR or a related profession, seeking to do so, or with an interest in investor relations more generally.
+We have more than 850 members, including listed companies of all sizes, advisers and service providers.
+Membership is open to anyone working in IR or a related profession, or with an interest in investor relations more generally.